 The applicant submitted material (provided below) which outlines the development proposal in detail, including building drawings, site plan, Environmental Site Assessment, and Traffic Impact Statement.

 The application is a request for new planning policy.
 On August 1, 2017, Regional Council directed staff to consider the application as a site-specific amendment to the current municipal planning strategy policy.
-Regional Council will consider changes to the planning policy.
-If Regional Council approves the changes, Community Council will consider a development agreement to permit the development.
+Regional Council approved the changes to the planning policy on February 27, 2018.
+Community Council will consider a development agreement to permit the development in the near future.

 Documents Submitted for Evaluation